• Skip to primary navigation

 Its texture is velvety and luscious.

-These details mean horchata and coquito have different flavor profiles and experiences.
+These details mean horchata and coquito have different flavors and experiences - see extract vs flavor comparison for clarity.

 Serving Occasions